Elizabeth Visser: Life and work

-Elisabeth Visser was born the middle of three children of the carpenter Cornelis Visser (1876-1964) and his wife Clara Ernestine Dirksen (1882-1954) who was a teacher from The Hague.
+Elisabeth Visser was the second of three children to carpenter Cornelis Visser (1876-1964) and teacher Clara Ernestine Dirksen (1882-1954) from The Hague.

 Education

 Visser's mother thought it was important that her daughters receive the same good education as her only son, so Elizabeth began her education at the Höhere Bürgerschule.
 Two years later, after receiving private instruction in Latin and Greek, she transferred to Amsterdam Lyceum for her third year.
 She graduated from there and began studying classics with historian David Cohen at the University of Amsterdam in 1926, and she also attended lectures in Egyptology at the University of Leiden.
 In 1932 she studied papyrology with Wilhelm Schubart in Berlin with the help of a grant from the Philological Study Fund.
-She then spent a few months in Italy and from there embarked on a journey to Egypt.
+She spent a few months in Italy and from there embarked on a journey to Egypt.
 In 1938 she received her doctorate cum laude with a thesis titled Gods and Cults in Ptolemaic Alexandria.